 Here are the new additions to my native plant family… and they’d even put little labels on them so I wouldn’t get confused…sweet!

-Gizditch Ranch - it grows apples and makes great pies!
-They serve them up in one of their barns - the one labeled "Pie Shop".
-I wished I'd brought my camera again and instead borrowed pictures from their website:
+On our way home we stopped at Gizditch Ranch – it grows apples and makes great pies!
+They serve them up in one of their barns – the one labeled “Pie Shop”.
+I wished I’d brought my camera again and instead borrowed pictures from their website:

 It was a lovely way to end an very pleasant, productive road trip/plant shopping expedition.